andotherstuff/garland-protocol/garland-v0.1.md

 ### 5.1 Reed-Solomon Coding

 Each encrypted block undergoes erasure coding to provide redundancy across multiple storage servers.
-The system employs Reed-Solomon codes over GF(2^8), which are Maximum Distance Separable (MDS)—achieving optimal storage efficiency for any fault tolerance level.
+The system employs Reed-Solomon codes over GF(2^8), which are Maximum Distance Separable (MDS) and achieve optimal storage efficiency for any fault tolerance level.

 A Reed-Solomon (n, k) code transforms k source symbols into n encoded symbols such that any k of the n symbols suffice to reconstruct the original data.
 The system tolerates the loss of any n - k symbols from server failures, network partitions, or data corruption.